aws/amazon-genomics-cli/README.md

 ## Overview

-The AWS Genomics Command Line Interface (AGC) is a tool to simplify the processes of deploying the AWS infrastructure required to run genomics workflows in the cloud, to submit those workflows to run, and to monitor the logs and outputs of those workflows.
+The Amazon Genomics CLI is a tool to simplify the processes of deploying the AWS infrastructure required to run genomics workflows in the cloud, to submit those workflows to run, and to monitor the logs and outputs of those workflows.

 ## Quick Start

-To get an introduction to AGC refer to the [Quick Start Guide](https://github.com/aws/amazon-genomics-cli/wiki/Quick-Start-Guide) in our wiki.
+To get an introduction to Amazon Genomics CLI refer to the [Quick Start Guide](https://github.com/aws/amazon-genomics-cli/wiki/Quick-Start-Guide) in our wiki.

 ## Further Reading